15 Things I’d Want a Son to Know

 Obviously, I don’t have first-hand experience, but I do know many parents who do a great job cultivating boys into men.
 Besides taking mental notes from them, I’ve developed a hypothetical list, things I’d want to instill in a son based on personal experiences, the qualities I like to see in a man, and what I’m learning about teen culture through my work with adolescent girls and books for them.

 Following are 15 things I’d want a son to know.
-This list is by no means complete, just a few things I consider important and which I hope my daughters look for in the boys who enter their lives.
+These are a few things I consider important and which I hope my daughters look for in the boys who enter their lives.

 #1: Your talents are a gift from God that you could lose tomorrow.
 Be grateful for every day you have them and remember that the point of using your gifts is to point people to God, not to show off.

 #2: “Boys will be boys” is a lazy and overly used excuse.
-Please don’t buy into it.
-Set a high bar for yourself and be the kind of leader this world needs, a young man of integrity, character, and self-control.
+Don’t buy into it.
+Set a high bar for yourself and be the leader this world needs, a young man of integrity, character, and self-control.

 #4: You aren’t invincible.
 You will die one day.
-Doing reckless things – like diving off cliffs or blindly following a pack of boy wolves in the name of adventure – drastically increases your risk of dying young.
+Doing reckless things, like diving off cliffs or blindly following a pack of boys in the name of adventure, drastically increases your risk of dying young.

 #5: A strong work ethic begins with knowing that no job is beneath you.
-You aren’t entitled to anything, and if you want to move up the corporate ladder, do even menial jobs well and with a good attitude, because eventually someone will notice and give you a bigger opportunity.
-Whether you’re mowing grass or running a business, stay humble and appreciate the grunt work that has someone has to do.
+Do even menial jobs well and with a good attitude, and eventually someone will notice and give you a bigger opportunity.
+Whether you’re mowing grass or running a business, stay humble and appreciate the thankless work that has someone has to do.

 #6: Develop a healthy ambition.
-Let your motivation for success be driven by the likelihood that one day, you’ll have a wife and children to provide for.
-Your willingness and commitment to protect and take care of others is a cornerstone of your manhood.
+Let your motivation be driven by the likelihood that one day, you’ll have a wife and children to provide for.
+Your determination to protect and take care of others is a cornerstone of your manhood.

-So instead of seeing your future job as a fund for a lavish lifestyle that includes mountain homes and sports cars, view it as a means to support your future family and community.
-Think selflessly instead of selfishly, because that creates a meaningful life.
+Rather than see your future job as a fund for a lavish lifestyle, view it as a means to support your future family and community.
+Think selflessly instead of selfishly, as that creates a meaningful life.

 #7: Stay on guard against pride.
 It is the downfall of many men and boys.